-If you feel the need for speed, you'll get your fill at this auto race that takes place at Firebird International Raceway, one of the fastest quarter mile tracks in the U.S.
+If you feel the need for speed, you'll get your fill at this auto race that takes place at Wild Horse Pass Motorsports Park, one of the fastest quarter mile tracks in the U.S.

 The annual Jazz Festival takes place in Downtown Chandler and offers residents and visitors an opportunity to enjoy a fine selection of jazz musicians.
 The weekend long event takes place in the spring each year.